The building temperature protocol sets limits for heating and cooling across the College estate

 - To report any problems, please contact the Customer Services Centre.

-- Read the Safety Department guidance note (pdf) - setting out the legal requirements relating to temperature of the workplace and providing advice on the course of action to be taken in periods of hot weather.
+- Read the Guidance Note: Workplace Temperature (pdf) - setting out the legal requirements relating to temperature of the workplace and providing advice on the course of action to be taken in periods of hot weather.

 The protocol contributes to the College’s aim to reduce its carbon emissions.
 The Carbon Trust estimates that turning down heating by 1°C could save 8% of these emissions.